 Promoting a video

-You may choose to make a video to promote your program.
+You may choose to make a video for your website to promote your program.
+(It’s really simple to create a basic video with PowerPoint.
+You set up your slide show, record the narration, and add music as desired, then save it as a video.)
 If you do, then upload it to YouTube, then embed it somewhere on your website (check the help info in your website tool to learn how to do this.)
-Then promote it.

 On Facebook, you can put a post with a link to the video, and then boost that post.
-(My $10 test ad displayed to 1700, and 62 clicked through.)
+(In 2017, my $10 test ad displayed to 1700, and 62 clicked through.)
 On Google Ads, you can create a “video campaign” (learn how and learn more).
 Ads display on YouTube.
-(My test ad displayed to about 950 people, 24 clicked through.)
+(My 2017 test ad displayed to about 950 people, 24 clicked through.)
 Or you can set up your ad (“promote your video”) on YouTube directly.
 (Learn how.)